What Is 45mm In Inches

 While the 45mm to inches conversion is relatively straightforward, you'll often encounter situations involving other units of length.
 Here's how to approach them:

 • Converting Centimeters (cm) to Inches: Remember that 1 cm = 10 mm.
-Therefore, you first convert centimeters to millimeters and then use the millimeter-to-inch conversion factor.
+Because of this, you first convert centimeters to millimeters and then use the millimeter-to-inch conversion factor.

 • Converting Meters (m) to Inches: 1 meter equals 1000 millimeters.
 Convert meters to millimeters first, then to inches.